Jill Biden: Domestic initiatives and activities

 Jill Biden is also more political than previous first ladies.
 According to a President's advisor, she is "one of the top raisers across the board for us as a party."
 She supported her husband's decision to pull American troops out of Afghanistan.
 In October 2021, Biden visited Virginia to deliver "last-minute stump" speeches for the Democratic governor, Terry McAuliffe, in his race against Republican challenger and his successor Glenn Youngkin.
 In 2022, she organized seven fundraisers for the Democratic National Committee.
 She described the 2022 overruling of the Roe v.
 Wade Supreme Court ruling as "unjust and so devastating."
 She criticized former president Donald Trump and Russian president Vladimir Putin during public events and private Democratic National Committee fundraisers.
 She also criticized Republican opposition of an assault weapons ban and more spending on climate change.
 In July 2022, Biden expressed frustration with the challenges her husband has faced as his administration has sought to address a range of issues.
 In April 2024, The New York Times reported that President Biden told an attendee on a meeting with Muslim community members that the first lady had been urging him to calling for an end to the Gaza war, lamenting the high civilian death toll.
 She has played a role in the hiring of people within the administration's press personnel and has criticized them when she felt they were not sufficiently protecting her husband's image.

 Biden gives a tour of the White House to students in 2024.

 Jill Biden initiated an overhaul of the White House public tour to make the tour more accessible, interactive and educational for visitors.
 She initiated the revamp after learning that the public tour had not seen any significant improvements in decades.
 In the past, the tour allowed visitors only a quick look at some of the most famous rooms in the White House and emphasized the White House's antiques and artwork.
-Biden described the old public tour to The Washington Post: "They weren’t dynamic."
+Biden described the old public tour to The Washington Post: "They weren't dynamic."
 The Office of the First Lady worked on the $5 million project for two years with the National Park Service, the White House Office of the Curator, the White House Historical Association, presidential libraries and the History Channel.
-In October 2024, Biden unveil the upgrade of the tour.
+In October 2024, Biden unveiled the upgrade of the tour.
 The new White House public tour featured digital elements, historical context and insights into the lives of previous presidents and their families.
 The new tour also includes digital displays that commemorate all eras of American history and five new 3D models of the White House that portray the building as it evolved from 1792 to 2024.
 The tourists also had a greater access to the White House rooms that were previously closed to the public.
 The tour also accommodates blind tourists.
 By October 2022, Biden had visited 40 U.S. states as first lady, outpacing the number of states that her husband visited during his presidency.